anngroong/podcasts/content/episode/339-hagop-djernazian-threats-to-armenian-quarter-in-jerusalem-armenia-israeli-relations-recognize-state-of-palestine.md

 # Wrap-up

-That concludes this **Conversations On Groong** episode**. **As always we invite your feedback, Thanks to Laura Osborn for the music on our podcasts.
+That concludes this **Conversations On Groong** episode.
+As always we invite your feedback, Thanks to Laura Osborn for the music on our podcasts.
 Don’t forget to subscribe to us on YouTube, Twitter, and Facebook.